Classicality of derived Emerton--Gee stack II: generalised reductive groups: Introduction

 The main issue is to show this prestack is indeed a well-behaved stack.
 We can prove the following theorem. \begin{thm}[Theorem \ref{main-1}] Let $G$ be a flat affine group scheme of finite type over $\Spec(\bZ_p)$.
 The prestack $\calX_G$ is a formal algebraic stack locally of finite presentation over $\Spf(\bZ_p)$. \end{thm}

 Before we explain our strategy of studying $\calX_G$, we first recall the existing works for some general groups.
-When $G$ is the Langlands dual group over $\bZ_p$ of a tame group over $K$, the corresponding Emerton--Gee stack was constructed and studied in \cite{Lin23}.
+When $G$ is the Langlands dual group over $\bZ_p$ of a tame group over $K$, the corresponding Emerton--Gee stack was defined in the same way (more precisely, it is the same as our Definition \ref{intro-dfn}) and studied in \cite{Lin23}.
 And for the group ${\rm GSp}_4$, this was studied in \cite{Lee23} using the concrete description of ${\rm GSp}_4$.
 The strategy in \cite{Lin23} is roughly the same as \cite{EG22}, i.e. first deal with an affine Grassmannian, which has reasonable geometric properties, then study the stack of \'etale $\varphi$-modules using the results in the previous step, and finally consider the additional $\Gamma$-action to study the \'etale $(\varphi,\Gamma)$-modules.
 But as observed in \cite{Lin23}, the Tannakian formalism is not always compatible with the important step in \cite{EG22} reducing the case of ramified $K$ to that of unramified $K$.

 In order to deal with more general groups, we take a different perspective.
 In fact, we aim to extract as much information as possible from the $\GL_d$ case.
 To motivate this, let us recall a more classical context.
 Suppose $G$ is a linear algebraic group over $\bC$ and $X$ is a smooth projective curve over $\bC$.
 The classical way to prove $\Bun_G$, the stack of $G$-torsors on $X$, is an algebraic stack locally of finite type is as follows.
 One first fixes an embedding $G\hookrightarrow \GL_n$.
 For $\Bun_{\GL_n}$, one can construct explicit smooth atlas.
 Then one can try to prove the morphism $\Bun_G\to \Bun_{\GL_n}$ is schematic and locally of finite presentation.
 We want to emphasize that the projectivity of $X$ plays an important role in the second step.